Hurd v. Hodge: Background

 The Bloomingdale area was an epicenter of legal challenges regarding Blacks attempting to move into racially restricted housing.
 Bloomingdale was attractive to middle-class Black Families because of the proximity to Howard University.

 The Hurd House, located at 116 Bryant Street in Bloomingdale, D.C., was the first house owned and sold to a black family in the area, infringing on the covenant's racial restrictions.
 This caused the neighboring whites, Lena and Frederic Hodge, to sue the Hurd family for violating the covenant which barred the house’s sale to African Americans.

-Charles Hamilton Houston, the Hurd’s family attorney, a black man who attended Howard University, had evidence that revealed the covenants in Bloomingdale did not uphold keeping the neighborhood white, however, the D.C. court upheld the covenant.
+Charles Hamilton Houston, the Hurd’s family attorney and the dean of Howard University School of Law, argued the case at the trial and Supreme Court level.

 Aftermath

-Now, the Hurd House is a historical site for the civil rights movement which can be toured.
+Today, the Hurd House is a historical site for the civil rights movement.
+It has been featured in civil rights tours by the DC Historic Preservation Office.

-The Hurd V Hodge decision was a large win for the civil rights movement, in addition to the Shelley V Kreamer decision.
-These decisions paved the way for the following cases similar to these.
+The Hurd v.
+Hodge decision extended the holding of Shelley v.
+Kraemer to residents of D.C., ending racially restrictive covenants in the district.